Logo

 What Is Debt-to-Income Ratio? (+ How to Improve It)

-Your debt-to-income ratio compares your debt payments to your monthly gross income, or how much you earn each month before taxes and other deductions.
-Your DTI ratio gives lenders a clearer picture of your current debt and income, and is used to determine how much money you can afford to responsibly borrow.
+Your debt-to-income ratio compares your debt payments to your monthly gross income or how much you earn each month before taxes and other deductions.
+Your DTI ratio gives lenders a clearer picture of your current debt and income, and is used to determine how much money you can afford to borrow responsibly.

 • Minimum credit card payments